LeoRangel/LeoRangel/README.md

 - 👨‍💻 I have experience in Full Stack web development with a greater focus on Front-End
 - ⚙️ I work daily with HTML, CSS, JavaScript, TypeScript, React, NextJs and Gitlab
-- 🌱 I'm always learning something.
-I'm currently studying VueJs
+- 🌱 I'm always learning something (currently studying VueJs)
 - 🎓 I have a degree in computer science
 - ⚡ My interests also include development best practices, responsive web design, SEO, accessibility, performance, UI and UX design